Add volume binding

 Device Permissions: Adding device bindings (-d flag) usually requires corresponding cgroup rules.
 Use rfswift cgroups add to grant device access after adding the binding.

-Volumes vs Devices: Use bindings add without -d for directories/files (volumes), and with -d for hardware devices like SDRs, USB devices, serial ports, etc.
+Volumes vs Devices: Use bindings add without -d for directories/files (volumes), and with -d for hardware devices like SDRs, USB devices, serial ports, etc. Both modes work identically with Docker and Podman.

 Last updated on